viccro/cryptidSightings/dataDict/account.md

 ## Sub-Element: observer
 **Element tag:** `<observer>`

-**Description:** The name of one of the observers who stands by this account of the story.
+**Description:** The name of an individual observer or group of observers who stands by this account of the story.

 **Attributes:** *type, groupMembership*